This application uses Meta’s Llama 3 8B LLM to teach users about Earth’s geography, cultures, ecology, and history. The model powers four play modes:

 }

-Note: Both the queryOllama and queryAWSBedrock server functions use multithreading because they’re long-running operations that stream responses as the model generates them.
-Additionally, these implementations exclusively use the “generate” or “invoke” functionalities, although both APIs also support the LLM “chat” feature.
-This feature allows you to send follow-up queries that incorporate the previous dialog into the response generation.
-The choice of querying type should align with your specific use-case.
+Note: Both queryOllama and queryAWSBedrock use multithreading because they’re long-running operations that stream responses as the model generates them.
+Both implementations exclusively use the “generate” or “invoke” functionalities.
+While both APIs also support the “chat” feature for sending follow-up queries that incorporate previous dialog, the querying type you choose should align with your specific use case.

 Ollama

 The Ollama model invocation uses a simple, unauthenticated HTTP request through the /api/generate endpoint, as detailed in the official Ollama documentation.
-You should configure the server URL in your secrets.properties file, but you can override it in the in-app Settings menu by selecting Ollama as your server type and entering the URL in the text field.
+Configure the server URL in your secrets.properties file.
+You can override it in the Settings menu by selecting Ollama as your server type and entering the URL in the text field.

-The Kotlin representation of the Ollama request payload is located in the file app/src/main/java/com.meta.pixelandtexel.geovoyage/services/llama/models/OllamaRequest.kt, and is serialized into JSON by the gson dependency before being set as the request body.
+The Kotlin representation of the Ollama request payload is located in app/src/main/java/com.meta.pixelandtexel.geovoyage/services/llama/models/OllamaRequest.kt.
+The gson dependency serializes it into JSON before setting it as the request body.

 val jsonMediaType = "application/json; charset=utf-8".toMediaTypeOrNull()